Do you wake up in the morning with a sore jaw and a headache? You’re most likely grinding your teeth at night.

-Here are the symptoms of bruxism:
+Here are the signs and symptoms of bruxism:

 Do you have children?
 They may also experience bruxism, so make sure you mention this to their dentist at their next dental appointment.

-There is currently no cure for bruxism, but there are ways to help minimize the damage it does to your mouth and jaw.
+There’s currently no cure for bruxism, but there are ways to help minimize the damage it does to your mouth and jaw.

 Here are some helpful tips: